artem-smotrakov/micropython-rsa-signing/README.md

 ## Security

 Even though this library is based on a well-known python-rsa, there is no guarantee that the port has the same level of security as the original implementation.
 The library has been re-worked quite a lot.
-In particular, [this doesn't use blinding to preven side-channel attacks](https://github.com/artem-smotrakov/micropython-rsa-signing/blob/master/rsa/key.py#L128), and it uses a [custom implementation of modular exponentiation](https://github.com/artem-smotrakov/micropython-rsa-signing/blob/master/rsa/common.py#L172) since MicroPython doesn't support it (at least 1.10).
+In particular, [this port doesn't use blinding to preven side-channel attacks](https://github.com/artem-smotrakov/micropython-rsa-signing/blob/master/rsa/key.py#L128), and it uses a [custom implementation of modular exponentiation](https://github.com/artem-smotrakov/micropython-rsa-signing/blob/master/rsa/common.py#L172) since MicroPython doesn't support it (at least 1.10).

 Additional security research is required to prove that this port doesn't contain vulnerabilities.
 Use with care.